ViaJables/Disguise-O-Rama/readme.txt

 - In initialization call createIntroTopView and createIntroBottomView
 - Create createIntroTopView method (private
-    - View the width of the screen and (PERCENTAGE) height.
+    - View the width of the screen and (percentage based on spec) height.
     - Place app_image_line in a uiimageview and align to bottom of view
     - add a uiscrollview to the top of the view the width of the screen and the height of the view minus the height of the bottom line image.
 This scrollview should be owned by a property.
     - Font is UIFont.introFont and the text color is black